-Editor’s note: With national monuments and parks in the news, Human Nature answers five questions you’ve wanted to ask about the conservation areas and what the Trump Administration’s review means for their protection.
+Editor’s note: With national monuments and parks in the news, Conservation News answers five questions you’ve wanted to ask about the conservation areas and what the Trump Administration’s review means for their protection.

 What exactly is happening?